dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 ### Paths and filesystem trees

-Always use `/` as a path separator in documentation.
-Denote directories with a trailing `/`.
+Always use `/` as a path separator in documentation, and denote directories with a trailing `/`.

 For filesystem trees, use Unicode box-drawing characters.
 Refer to the
 [research projects guide](https://dmyersturnbull.github.io/guide/research-projects/#example)